Personal Time Management

 EMBRACE THE REALITY OF YOUR PERSONAL TIME

-Another important discovery is how much time things really take.
-One of the most common problems in personal time management is underestimating the time needed for each specific activity.
-First this is one of the reasons why planning and scheduling do not seem to work well for some people.
-If you always expect much more than you can fit in your time, than writing plans and to do lists just gets you more stressed.
+Another important discovery is how much time certain jobs or activities really take.
+One of the most common problems in personal time management is underestimating the time needed for a specific activity.
+This is one of the main reasons why planning and scheduling do not seem to work well for some people.
+If you always expect more than you able to do with your time, then writing plans and to-do lists will just get you even more stressed.

 PREPARING AND WRITING YOUR TIME LOG